winglight/PNLCalendar/readme.md

 ### 5. Save and Manage Data:
 *	All data is stored locally inyour browser.
 Use the “Clear Data”button to reset when needed.

+## Additional Steps:
+* if you want to try another broker, it might refer this: [IB csv file](./example_ib.csv)
+* By now, there're a few fields necessary:
+	1. TransactionID:
+A unique identifier for each trade.
+	2. Symbol:
+The code of the traded instrument (e.g., stock or other assets).
+	3. TradeDate:
+The date when the trade occurred.
+	4. Open/CloseIndicator:
+Indicates whether the trade is an open or close position, with common values being O (Open) or C (Close).
+	5. DateTime:
+The timestamp of the trade.
+	6. Quantity:
+The number of shares/contracts traded.
+	7. FifoPnlRealized:
+The realized profit or loss of the trade.
+	8. Buy/Sell:
+Indicates whether the trade is a buy or sell operation.
+	9. OrderTime:
+The time when the trade order was placed.

+Usage Explanation:

+	•	These fields are used for daily, weekly, and monthly PnL calculations (e.g., FifoPnlRealized and TradeDate).
+	•	Used for summarizing trade statistics by instrument (e.g., Symbol and Quantity).
+	•	The Open/CloseIndicator distinguishes open and close trades and is used to categorize them in the calendar.
+	•	Key trade information (e.g., Buy/Sell, DateTime, and FifoPnlRealized) is displayed in the detailed trade view.
+	•	DateTime and OpenDateTime are used to calculate trade duration performance.

+If you need additional clarification or further details about any field, let me know!

 ## Recommended Broker

 To experience seamless trading data integration and low-cost trading services, we highly recommend using Interactive Brokers (IBKR).
 Start your journey with one of the most powerful trading platforms today.